 I just had a filling placed.
 How long will my tooth hurt afterward or is a “toothache after fillings” or “throbbing tooth pain after fillings” normal?

 Because everyone is different, there is no clear cut answer.
 If the tooth required any form of extensive treatment and had a large, deep cavity, your tooth may be sensitive longer.
 Extended sensitivity compared to having only minor dental work completed or a small filling placed for example, and having short-lived sensitivity (maybe for a day or two).
 Of course, the extent of the sensitivity can differ between individuals.
 A delay in healing time for patients who have chronic inflammatory medical conditions or autoimmune diseases is not uncommon.
-Therefore, if several months have passed and you feel that your discomfort has increased, be sure to talk to an emergency dentist in Lincoln, NE.
+Therefore, if several months have passed and you feel that your discomfort has increased, be sure to talk to an emergency dentist or seek any of the dentists in Lincoln, NE for their opinion.
 It is possible that the nerve of your tooth did not recover properly and this is something that can happen after treatment.
 Consequently, you may need a root canal.

 Having a “toothache after fillings” or a “throbbing tooth pain after fillings” is no fun.
 If you read through all of this information and are still feeling frustrated and still have discomfort, don’t be discouraged!
-Play it safe, and give your dentist a call.
+Play it safe, and give your dentist in Lincoln, NE a call.
 They can at least keep you on their radar.
 If they feel it has been long enough, and by now the discomfort should’ve subsided, they can get you scheduled.
 If you are unsure of where to locate an emergency dentist, do an internet search for “emergency dentist near me.”
 That will help you narrow down a list of qualified providers.
 Doing this will ensure you are able to see someone that is conveniently located.
 But more importantly, a dentist who is willing to see you when you are in serious discomfort and need relief!